cashubtc/nuts/XX.md

 While we assume that Charlie will usually take the most recent commitment, as it's the most valuable, it is not guaranteed that he will do that.
+There may be a cooperative closing mechanism to agree on any other balance.

 To restore the signatures, where she isn't sure which particular balance Charlie exited with, Alice can iterate over the amounts available, and - for each amount - loop over the indices - restarting the index at `0` for each amount -